piccolo-orm/piccolo/docs/src/piccolo/projects_and_apps/included_apps.rst

     piccolo fixtures dump > fixtures.json

-You can dump the data from certain apps and tables, for example:
+By default, the fixture contains data from all apps and tables.
+You can specify a subset of apps and tables instead, for example:

 .. code-block:: bash

-    piccolo fixtures dump --apps=Blog --tables=Post > fixtures.json
+    piccolo fixtures dump --apps=blog --tables=Post > fixtures.json

+    # Or for multiple apps / tables
+    piccolo fixtures dump --apps=blog,shop --tables=Post,Product > fixtures.json

 To load the fixture: